 Why use ECST?

-How a horse is kept, ridden and what is expected of them – can expose horses to traumas and injuries which often escape the owners attention.
+How a horse is kept, and ridden and what is expected of them – can expose horses to traumas and injuries which often escape the owner’s attention.

-A pull back when tied up – this can trigger a chain of events which can cause tension in the head, neck, back or elsewhere in the body.
+A pullback when tied up – can trigger a chain of events which can cause tension in the head, neck, back or elsewhere in the body.
 This can lead to the horse being difficult to bridle or even ride.

 Slipping on the road, tight nosebands, bits, poor dentistry, ill-fitting tack – these can all contribute to ongoing and worsening constrictions in the horse’s musculoskeletal system.
 ECST can assist in relieving the restrictions and has been known to resolve some problems which more conventional therapy has been unable to.

-ECST aids in bringing balance to the whole musculoskeletal system which contributes to good balanced biomechanics (this is essential for general long term health of joints, tendons and ligaments) and overall health.
-Compensation patterns set in when the body is out of balance, this in turn results in the deterioration of muscles, nerves, joints, bone structure and skeletal system.
+ECST aids in bringing balance to the whole musculoskeletal system which contributes to well-balanced biomechanics (this is essential for the general long-term health of joints, tendons and ligaments) and overall health.
+Compensation patterns set in when the body is out of balance, which in turn results in the deterioration of muscles, nerves, joints, bone structure and skeletal system.
 ECST helps to resolve these issues.

 Which horses can benefit from ECST?

 All types of horses, from foals to competition horses to retired horses can all benefit from ECST.
-Although it is not necessary for a horse to have a known, specific problem for them to benefit from ECST.
+Although a horse doesn’t need to have a known, specific problem for them to benefit from ECST.